codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 author: Andre Torres
 layout: post
 asset-type: post
-title: "Working with the DynamoDB"
+title: "An introduction to DynamoDB and its SDK"
 date: 2019-02-13 00:00:00
 description: Migrating a ToDo app to DynamoDB
 image: